torquebox/torquebox.org/drafts/transactions.md

-And last but not least, my [team](http://projectodd.org), and especially [Bob], who pretty much single-handedly wrote all the "automatic XA datasouce creation from database.yml" magic.
+And last but not least, my [team](http://projectodd.org), and especially [Bob], who pretty much single-handedly wrote all the "automatic XA datasouce creation from database.yml" magic himself.

 Thanks! :)